sriramab/gamamanual/GoldMinerModel_step2.md

 * _gold_sold_: the number of gold nuggets sold by the agent

 We define the init block of the species such as to add at the creation of the agent the desire to find gold nuggets (_find_gold_ predicate). we use for that the _add_desire_ action provides with the BDI architecture.

+At last, we define an aspect in which we draw the agent with its _mycolor_ color and with a depth that depends on the number of gold nuggets collected.

 ```
 species miner skills: [moving] control:simple_bdi {